shepherliu/filename-space/README.md

 3. name service SDK supports, then you can ealisy resolve the name and address in your own apps.

+4. filecoin fvm chain support.

-4. ui/ux degsign for more user friendly.
+5. ui/ux degsign for more user friendly.

 ***How it use chainlink:***